Investing term

 The annual percentage of assets a fund charges to cover management and operations.

-The expense ratio is the annual percentage a fund charges to cover its management and operating costs, skimmed automatically from your money.
-It looks tiny but compounds relentlessly — a difference of even half a percent a year becomes large over decades.
-Minimizing it is one of the few things in investing fully under your control, and index funds win largely by keeping it near zero.
+But it compounds relentlessly.
+A difference of even half a percent a year becomes enormous over decades, because the money lost to fees is money that can no longer compound.
+Minimising the expense ratio is one of the few things in investing fully under your control, and cheap index funds win in large part simply by keeping it near zero.

 For example